kylejameskirwan/kylejameskirwan-dot-com/_posts/2018-12-20-howtosell.markdown

 Keep the emails thoughtful and personalized <<<— important

 ### When you’re getting early no’s, how to tell product-market-fit issue?
-You don’t discover it from the no’s, only from jesses Too many reasons you could be getting a no
-The states reason is often not honest, so ignore this, they’re being polite Your signal is if you can’t get any yesses ever
+You don’t discover it from the no’s, only from jesses.
+Too many reasons you could be getting a no. The states reason is often not honest, so ignore this, they’re being polite.
+Your signal is if you can’t get any yesses ever.

 ### When prospecting, better for big names or easier closes?
-YC gives advice of breadth-first search
-Optimize for speed, a customer is better than nothing Talk to the big ones though, might be surprised
-Who needs it the most, they’ll be fastest
-In early days don’t need big logos, just need validation
+YC gives advice of breadth-first search.
+Optimize for speed, a customer is better than nothing.
+Talk to the big ones though, might be surprised.
+Who needs it the most, they’ll be fastest.
+In early days don’t need big logos, just need validation.

 ### How did you learn your pricing?
-We guessed…
-We got feedback quickly from the market
-Most startup founders go too low
+We guessed…but we got feedback quickly from the market.
+Most startup founders go too low.
 Pick a number, try to close a sale, try doubling it next time!
 Why was the first sale $100k?
-We picked a number… “THIS IS THE RIGHT PRICE!
-NO OTHER PRICE WOULD BE FAIR!”
-…but be willing to quickly iterate
+We picked a number…“THIS IS THE RIGHT PRICE!
+NO OTHER PRICE WOULD BE FAIR!”…but be willing to quickly iterate

 ### How do you bootstrap sales with $50/mo?
-You basically shouldn’t do any of these things
-You need marketing, not sales
-Email campaigns, self-service signup, etc.
-OR: raise the price where sales makes sense
+You basically shouldn’t do any of these things.
+You need marketing, not sales.
+Email campaigns, self-service signup, etc. OR: raise the price where sales makes sense

 ### What if there aren’t enough case studies to show off?
-Many founders think they never have enough to convince people If you
+Many founders think they never have enough to convince people.
+We didn't have them early on, it's fine, just sell.